Oklahoma Surgical Error Lawyers: Operating on the Incorrect Part of the Body

 Surgeons and hospitals should be held accountable for such inexcusable mistakes.
 Whether proper protocols and checklists were not appropriately followed, medical records were not carefully read, incorrect information was provided by surgical assistants or nurses, or another negligent act occurred, there is no justification for operating on the wrong body part.

-At Abel Law Firm, we aggressively pursue doctors, hospitals, and other facilities that fail to comply with the highest standards of care.
+At Abel Law Firm, our Oklahoma wrong site surgery attorneys aggressively pursue doctors, hospitals, and other facilities that fail to comply with the highest standards of care.
 We recognize that the physical and emotional consequences for victims can never be undone.
 But we work hard to ensure that our clients get justice and financial compensation for such abhorrent medical negligence.
 Abel Law Firm fights for our clients.
-Call us at (405) 239-7046 to schedule your free case evaluation.
+Call us at (405) 239-7046 or fill out a confidential online contact form to schedule your free case evaluation.

 Why Do I Need an Oklahoma Surgical Error Lawyer?